mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

     -   Freedom to choose or change the technology used by a service based on what makes most sense.
 Some service may use a relational database while another one uses a document store.
 A service providing information about the relationships between different users could switch to a graph database without any other service being affected by the change.
 -   Different small teams each take ownership of one or more of these services
     -   Team responsible for a microservice takes control of development and deployment
-        -   Each service is expected to handle reasonable error scenarios and recover if possibe
+        -   Each service is expected to handle reasonable error scenarios and recover if possible
     -   Changes within a single functional domain (= single service) can happen within a single team
     -   Coordination with other teams is only required if the communication with their services needs changes as well
     -   Challenge: making sure integration points between services don't break (things like contract testing can help)